-- Title Drop: "Dexter Reilly's the strongest man in the world!"
+- Title Drop: "Dexter Riley's the strongest man in the world!"

 - Watch the Paint Job: Dean Higgins is highly protective of his car, and he becomes very worried when it gets destroyed after Dexter drives it back to the competition after giving it some of his strength formula to power it up.

 - World's Strongest Man: Dexter inadvertently becomes this after eating Schuyler's cereal, in which Dexter's formula landed in.